CyberForgeX/Devops-all-in-one/README.md

     To create a unified DevOps application with all possible features, great UI, and UX, you can choose a web stack with popular and reliable technologies.
 Here's an example of a powerful tech stack for such an application:

-    Backend: NestJS
+    Backend: Nestts
-        Node.js provides a fast and scalable runtime environment, while Socket.IO handles real-time data management and Express.js is a minimalist web framework for building RESTful APIs.
+        Node.ts provides a fast and scalable runtime environment, while Socket.IO handles real-time data management and Express.ts is a minimalist web framework for building RESTful APIs.

-    Frontend: React.js
+    Frontend: React.ts
-        React.js is a popular, powerful, and flexible library for building user interfaces.
+        React.ts is a popular, powerful, and flexible library for building user interfaces.
 Additionally, you can use Material-UI, a popular React UI framework, to create a sleek and responsive UI for your application.

     State Management: Redux
         Redux is a predictable state container for JavaScript apps, which helps manage the application state in a scalable and maintainable way.